trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 To grasp the scale of this industry, look at the "MarTech" (Marketing Technology) landscape.
 In 2011, there were about 150 companies in this space.
 By 2020, there were 8,000.
 By 2025, fueled by the AI boom, that number hit approximately **15,000 companies**.
 That is a 100x growth (10,000%) in just over a decade.

 There are thousands of companies you have never heard of that know more about your habits than your spouse does.
-Interestingly, the growth rate of this industry actually slowed down after the introduction of GDPR—proof that regulation _does_ have a tangible impact on the market.
+Interestingly, the growth rate of this industry actually slowed down after the introduction of GDPR — proof that regulation _does_ have a tangible impact on the market.

 ### The Race to the Bottom of the Brainstem

 The core mechanism of this industry is what experts call the "Race to the Bottom of the Brainstem."

 This concept describes how AI backend systems are optimized to keep you on a platform for as long as possible (Engagement).
 To do this, the algorithms have learned that the most effective way to grab your attention is not to appeal to your higher reasoning or your prefrontal cortex.
 That part of your brain is slow, lazy, and energy-intensive.
-Instead, the algorithms target the brainstem—the primal "lizard brain" responsible for survival instincts like fight-or-flight, fear, and outrage.
+Instead, the algorithms target the brainstem — the primal "lizard brain" responsible for survival instincts like fight-or-flight, fear, and outrage.

 Scott Galloway, a Professor of Marketing at NYU, puts it bluntly: "Social media is nicotine...
 The thing that gives you cancer is the ad model."
 The ad model necessitates algorithms that identify your political leaning and then enrage you with content from the "other side" to keep you clicking.
 This is **"Escalating En-rage-ment."**